Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

-If it’s a narcissist dad, try your best to let them pick the routine, so they believe they have full control, to make life easier for you and the children, surround them with as many positive male role models as you can.
+If it’s a narcissist dad, try your best to let them pick the routine, so they believe they have full control, to make life easier for you and the children, surround the children with as many positive male role models as you can.

 Keep all communication in writing, never show the narcissist any emotion.
-Also make sure your reactions are kind even if you don’t feel like being kind, your doing it for your children’s future, I know this is extremely hard to start out, it gets easier.
+Also, make sure your reactions are kind even if you don’t feel like being kind, you are doing it for your children’s future, I know this is extremely hard to start out, it gets easier.

 The narcissist will try swapping days, dropping early, dropping late anything they can to get a reaction out of you.
-Do not react to them, narcissist mums will go all out to remove you from the children’s lives if they haven’t abandoned the children with you, narcissist dads will also try to gain custody, this is why it’s vital you keep a diary.
+Do not react to them, and narcissistic mums will go all out to remove you from the children’s lives if they haven’t abandoned the children with you, narcissistic dads will also try to gain custody, this is why it’s vital you keep a diary.